-With a market capitalization of CA$185m, Platinum Group Metals is a small cap stock, so it might not be well known by many institutional investors.
-Our analysis of the ownership of the company, below, shows that institutional investors have bought into the company.
+With a market capitalization of CA$192m, Platinum Group Metals is a small cap stock, so it might not be well known by many institutional investors.
+In the chart below, we can see that institutional investors have bought into the company.
 Let's delve deeper into each type of owner, to discover more about Platinum Group Metals.

 What Does The Institutional Ownership Tell Us About Platinum Group Metals?

 As you can see, institutional investors have a fair amount of stake in Platinum Group Metals.
-This suggests some credibility amongst professional investors.
-But we can't rely on that fact alone, since institutions make bad investments sometimes, just like everyone does.
+This implies the analysts working for those institutions have looked at the stock and they like it.
+But just like anyone else, they could be wrong.
 When multiple institutions own a stock, there's always a risk that they are in a 'crowded trade'.
 When such a trade goes wrong, multiple parties may compete to sell stock fast.
 This risk is higher in a company without a history of growth.
-You can see Platinum Group Metals's historic earnings and revenue, below, but keep in mind there's always more to the story.
+You can see Platinum Group Metals' historic earnings and revenue below, but keep in mind there's always more to the story.

 We note that hedge funds don't have a meaningful investment in Platinum Group Metals.
-Looking at our data, we can see that the largest shareholder is Hosken Consolidated Investments Limited with 32% of shares outstanding.
-The second and third largest shareholders are Liberty Mutual Insurance Company, Asset Management Arm and Franklin Resources, Inc., with an equal amount of shares to their name at 16%.
+Hosken Consolidated Investments Limited is currently the company's largest shareholder with 25% of shares outstanding.
+In comparison, the second and third largest shareholders hold about 9.2% and 3.3% of the stock.

 Insider Ownership Of Platinum Group Metals

 While the precise definition of an insider can be subjective, almost everyone considers board members to be insiders.
 Management ultimately answers to the board.
 However, it is not uncommon for managers to be executive board members, especially if they are a founder or the CEO.